Eric Varley: Political career

 During the Common Market referendum he advocated a 'No' vote but was not prominent in the campaign.
 Immediately afterwards Wilson swapped Varley's and Benn's posts, so that Varley was effectively promoted to Secretary of State for Industry.
 In November 1976 Varley suffered an embarrassing public defeat when he determined to shut down the loss-making Chrysler car factory: the Cabinet forced him to increase its subsidy to keep it open.
 He continued the government's slow nationalisation programme by appointing Michael Edwardes to take over at British Leyland.

 When Labour went into opposition in 1979, Varley was elected to the Shadow Cabinet in fifth place.
 He led Denis Healey's campaign for the party leadership in 1980 and defeated the left-winger Norman Atkinson for the post of party Treasurer (an office he had coveted for some years) in 1981.
 He served as opposition spokesman on employment, and resisted an attempt by Michael Foot to replace him with Neil Kinnock (whom he disliked) in 1982.

 After Kinnock's election as party leader in 1983, Varley announced that he would retire from Parliament at the next general election.
 However, he ended up leaving before then, as he was appointed as Chairman of Coalite plc, a private company manufacturing coal-based products including a coke-like smokeless fuel of the same name.
 He resigned his seat in January 1984.
-Ironically, this opened the way for Tony Benn to return to the House of Commons as Varley's successor in the seat.
+Ironically, this opened the way for Tony Benn, a leading left-winger and rival of Varley, to return to the House of Commons as Varley's successor in the seat.
 Varley served five years at Coalite, until the company was acquired in 1989, and subsequently held other directorships, including as a regional director for Lloyds Bank.
 Following a Labour Party nomination, he was created a life peer on 30 May 1990 taking the title Baron Varley, of Chesterfield in the County of Derbyshire.